 Yes.
 You are ultimately accountable for your own compliance and the compliance of your processors.

-An individual can also bring claims directly against a controller if the processing breaches the GDPR, in particular if the processing causes the individual damage.
+An individual can also bring claims directly against a controller if the processing breaches the UK GDPR, in particular if the processing causes the individual damage.

-You will be liable for any damage (and any associated claim for compensation payable to an individual) if your processing activities infringe the GDPR.
+You will be liable for any damage (and any associated claim for compensation payable to an individual) if your processing activities infringe the UK GDPR.

-However, you are not liable for damage resulting from a breach of the GDPR if you can prove you were not in any way responsible for the event giving rise to the damage.
+However, you are not liable for damage resulting from a breach of the UK GDPR if you can prove you were not in any way responsible for the event giving rise to the damage.

 If you are not the only party involved in the processing (for example, a joint controller or processor is also involved), the individual making the claim for compensation can claim against any of you.
 If you have to pay full compensation for damage suffered by individuals, you may be able to claim back all or part of the amount of compensation from other controllers or processors involved in the processing, to the extent that they are at fault.